Thursday afternoon, 17 July 1997

 Her grandmother’s smile looks humoring with just a touch of strained.
 If Celia had to guess, the easily tired-out old woman is the reason for no birthday guests.
 Still, her parents’ eyes are earnest with desire for their daughter to have a good time despite no friends or pinatas, and they feel like they’ve tried to make up for it:

-Celia’s dad laughingly dubbed it a “chocolate explosion” after her mom was finished backing, and the name stuck.
+Celia’s dad laughingly dubbed it a “chocolate explosion” after her mom was finished baking, and the name stuck.
 It’s chocolate.
 White chocolate cake layers.
 Chocolate icing lathered with chocolate sauce.
 Chocolate candy bars of every size and shape, some dark and some white.
 Chocolate chocolate chocolate chocolate chocolate.

 There’s so much chocolate that Celia’s mom had seemed genuinely baffled what to do by the time she’d layered on the last piece of candy: “Oh, silly me!
 How the heck are we supposed to fit on any candles?”
 She’d seemed ready to give up and just let the kids eat off the excess candy before Celia’s dad swooped in with a magic solution, one that would let them save all the candy for the party—and get an extra helping of chocolate on top.